The Computational And Theoretical Chemistry Group (CATCO) focuses on:

 - Programming computers for the calculation of molecules and molecular aggregates

-The CATCO group was originally formed at University of Cologne, Germany, where also the major tool of the group, the quantum chemical program package COLOGNE, was started.
-Former members of the CATCO group are today working in 8 different countries all over the world.
-17 of them are working as assistant, associate or full professors at well-known universities.
-So far there have been more than 70 graduate students and research associates working in the CATCO group.
+Today, former members of CATCO are working in 8 different countries around the world.
+20 of them are working as assistant, associate or full professors at well-known universities.
+So far, more than 75 graduate students and research associates have participated in the CATCO group.

 Dieter Cremer, Director of SMU's Computational and Theoretical Chemistry Group (CATCO) and Professor of Chemistry at the Dedman College, is an internationally recognized leader in the field of Quantum Chemistry.
 His research ranges from the development of state-of-the-art relativistic methods and computer programs, and their application to chemical problems.
 His recent work focuses on computer design of new catalysts, the description of H-bonds in proteins, as well as chelating organic molecules that can precipitate toxic metals such as lead, cadmium and mercury from industrial wastewater.
 He has published more than 360 peer-reviewed research articles in high-ranking journals, more than 50 of which he published since joining the Southern Methodist University four years ago.
 Professor Dr. Dieter Cremer has presented his research at nearly 200 international conferences, and 18 of the 60 graduate and postgraduate students he has supervised to date have become professors at universities in seven different countries around the world.